Artikelbild-KI-Tools

 Incorrect information

-The 2021 knowledge level is not the only problem.
-In several experiments, ChatGPT has spit out nonsensical or even incorrect answers to technical questions.
-From incorrect equations in mathematics to incorrect factual information in content, there have been several such phenomena documented on the web.
-The problem: If you rely on ChatGPT to answer the questions, how are you going to distinguish correct from incorrect information?
+In several experiments, ChatGPT spit out nonsensical or even incorrect answers to technical questions.
+From incorrect equations in mathematics to incorrect factual information, there were several such phenomena documented online.

 You can use ChatGPT sensibly in teaching and research